Skilled Nursing Facility for Seniors

 - Social Interaction.
 Being social can also help a patient’s recovery.
 Different types of social activities are often part of the daily schedule.

 Cost of Skilled Nursing

 As of 2012, the cost of a semi-private room at a skilled nursing facility ran about $220 per day.
-Even if your stay is only temporary, costs can add up quickly.
+Even if your stay is only temporary, skilled nursing costs can add up quickly.
 Medicare will cover the cost of a skilled nursing facility for a limited time under certain conditions; but not for long term-care.
 It’s best to check your individual benefits to see what you are covered for.